History of the Philippines: Early Spanish expeditions and conquests

 A Spanish expedition around the world led by Portuguese explorer Ferdinand Magellan sighted Samar Island but anchored off Suluan Island on March 16, 1521.
 They landed the next day on Homonhon Island, now part of Guiuan, Eastern Samar.
 Magellan claimed the islands he saw for Spain and named them Islas de San Lázaro.
 He established friendly relations with some of the local leaders especially with Rajah Humabon and converted some of them to Christianity.
 In the Philippines, they explored many islands including the island of Mactan.
 However, Magellan was killed during the Battle of Mactan against the local datu, Lapulapu.
+When Christian Spaniards went to the Philippines they even encountered Muslim speakers of Spanish who learned it from citizens of the former Islamic Spanish Emirate of Granada, thus connecting both Western and Eastern extremes of the Muslim world.

 Over the next several decades, other Spanish expeditions were dispatched to the islands.
 Ruy López de Villalobos led an expedition that visited Leyte and Samar in 1543 and named them Las Islas Filipinas in honor of Philip of Asturias, the Prince of Asturias at the time.
 Philip became Philip II of Spain on January 16, 1556, when his father, Charles I of Spain (who also reigned as Charles V, Holy Roman Emperor), abdicated the Spanish throne.
 The name was then extended to the entire archipelago later on in the Spanish era.